Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-Not familiar with burl wood?
-A burl is a growth on a tree that’s formed from an unsprouted bud tissue.
+Not familiar with Burl Wood?
+A burl is a growth on a tree that’s formed from an un-sprouted bud tissue.
 You’ve probably seen this before and basically, it just looks like a big lump on the tree.
-This wood can be specifically harvested and finished to create a beautiful almost marble-like appearance.
-Which is just one of the many ways that this rig delivers on luxury.
-In upgraded versions, double doors open up to the upscale wet bath.
-This wet bath contains a stainless-steel sink, a shower, and a porcelain toilet.
+This wood can be specifically harvested and finished to create a beautiful almost marble-like appearance, which is just one of the many ways this rig delivers luxury.

 Overall, the Fleetwood Irok is perfect for folks who want luxury in a small package.
-To really get the most out of this rig though, I’d suggest you consider some of the upgrades that are unique to the Irok.
-One of the coolest is the upgraded security camera that provides you a clear view of what’s going outside your RV, even at night which will help keep your rig nice and safe.
-There’s even an option to add a bed lift to give you even more room inside.
+To really get the most out of this rig though, I’d suggest considering some of the upgrades that are unique to the Irok.
+One of the coolest is the upgraded security camera providing a clear view of what’s going on outside the RV, even at night which will help keep the rig nice and safe.

 3. Pleasure-Way Ascent TS